weyoss/redis-smq/README.md

 #### Consumer Class

-`Consumer` class can be used to receive and consume messages from a queue.
+A `Consumer` instance can be used to receive and consume messages from one or multiple queues.

-Similarly to a `Producer` instance, a `Consumer` instance can consume messages from multiple queues.

-For consuming messages from a queue, the `Consumer` class provides the [consume()](/docs/api/consumer.md#consumerprototypeconsume) method which allows you to register a `message handler`.
+To consume messages from a queue, the `Consumer` class provides the [consume()](/docs/api/consumer.md#consumerprototypeconsume) method which allows you to register a `message handler`.

-A `message handler` is a function which get called once a message is received.
+A `message handler` is a function that receives a delivered message from a given queue.

-Message handlers can be registered at any time, before or after you have started your consumer.
+Message handlers can be registered at any time, before or after a consumer has been started.

-A consumer can be started using the [run()](/docs/api/consumer.md#consumerprototyperun) method.
+In contrast to producers, consumers are not automatically started upon creation.
+To start a consumer use the [run()](/docs/api/consumer.md#consumerprototyperun) method.

-To shut down and remove a given `message handler` from your consumer, use the [cancel()](/docs/api/consumer.md#consumerprototypecancel) method.
+To stop consuming messages from a queue and to remove the associated `message handler` from your consumer, use the [cancel()](/docs/api/consumer.md#consumerprototypecancel) method.

 To shut down completely your consumer and tear down all message handlers, use the [shutdown()](/docs/api/consumer.md#consumerprototypeshutdown) method.